-A common question in the world of User Experience is “What is Usability?”.
+A common question in the world of User Experience is “What is Usability?”
 Where does it fit into the world of UX?
-The first thing to note is that Usability and UX are not the same thing.
+The first thing to note is that Usability and UX are not the same things.
 Usability is a subset of the entire user experience.

 So what exactly is it then?